FrogHarkness/frogharkness.github.io/content/authors/admin/_index.md

 There is no universal remedy, no magic potion that heals every affliction.
 Perhaps one day, you and I will become that all-purpose medicine—a force capable of healing anything, even an entire nation.
 I truly believe that no disease in this world is beyond cure, a conviction I developed during my time at Brain Canada.

-Someday, we may meet again
-Even if nobody knows where the life goes through to Someday, we may meet again
+Someday, we may meet again, even if nobody knows where the life goes through to,

-With the figures as we were in farewell
+Someday, we may meet again, with the figures as we were in farewell

 Thank you for visiting my website!